piranna/piranna.github.io/_posts/2020-04-25-How-to-simulate-Chrome-is-running-in-a-TTY.md

 sense (and it's the correct way to do it, and yes, text-mode web browsers support CSS too).
-The key here to make the text-mode detection work was the [`tty` media type](https://drafts.csswg.org/mediaqueries/#media-types), but it got deprecated in benefict of using
+The key here to make the text-mode detection work was the [`tty` media type](https://drafts.csswg.org/mediaqueries/#media-types), but it got deprecated in benefit of using
 [media features](https://drafts.csswg.org/mediaqueries/#mq-features), that offer a more fine-grained control of the representation features of web browsers, in our case the [grid](https://drafts.csswg.org/mediaqueries/#grid) media feature.